ENERGY EFFICIENCY.

 Ideating key features.

-The MoSCoW method was then used to prioritise the generated features.
+The MoSCoW method was then used to prioritise the key features.

 Incorporating AI.